Radicool-dev/radicool-dev.github.io/content/posts/setting_rust_env.md

 - **`rustc`** is the compiler.
 You will almost never call it directly.
 - **`cargo`** is the build tool and package manager.
 This is the one you use all day.

-Add the linter and the formatter while you are at it:
+Add the linter and the formatter:

 ```bash
 rustup component add clippy rustfmt